École L'Odyssée: History

 A final $11.2 million was allocated on January 6, 2005, which was 23.3% of the $48 million Department of Education budget for that fiscal year.
 On July 15, 2005, the school was awarded a $60,000 federal fund for energy efficiency 39% below the national energy threshold; this would save the New Brunswick government $115,193 per year, or an eventual $2 million over 20 years.
-The province's educational minister, Madelaine Dubé, said: "It is good to know that our schools can also contribute to protecting our environment."
-The school held its inauguration ceremony with Bernard Lord present on September 30, 2005, despite its delayed opening a few days after the beginning of the 2005-06 school year.
+The school held its inauguration ceremony with Bernard Lord present on September 30, 2005.
 Lord spoke of his government's intention to add schools to the growing number of Francophone institutions in New Brunswick, as well as advancing the state of the province's education.
 "Today's inauguration represents an historic moment for Moncton's Francophone community," he said in his speech.
 "Parents, students and teaching staff now have modern, state of the art facilities.
 I feel very proud about this project and I am delighted that it is now a reality."
 On September 9, 2009, a new, $884,100 permit was awarded to extend L'Odyssée's total area by 390 m2 for the expansion of its new infirmary and orientation center.

-The city went under scrutiny after the death on November 30 2009 of Erica Frenette, a student at L'Odyssée, who was struck by a car after crossing an intersection near the school in poor weather conditions.
-Parents began petitions to install street lights near what they deemed to be a "dangerous [street corner]", and on May 4 2010, the request was approved.
+The city went under scrutiny after the death on November 30, 2009 of Erica Frenette, a student at L'Odyssée, who was struck by a car after crossing an intersection near the school in poor weather conditions.
+Parents began petitions to install street lights near what they deemed to be a "dangerous [street corner]", and on May 4, 2010, the request was approved.